sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/digital-forensics-case-b4dm755.md

 hash and copy

-Hashing and copying allows us to make sure that TODO.
+Hashing and copying allows us to ensure that the original files have not been modified in any way.

 <details>